ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 Let's have a look at the fields of StatelessBlock:

 - **StatefulBlock** - It is the block that will be committed to the database once it is accepted.
-- **bytes** - It is the serialized form of the StatefulBlock
+- **bytes** - It is the serialized form of the `StatefulBlock`.
 - **id** - It is the Keccak256 hash of the bytes field.
-- **st** - It is the status of the block and could be - processing, accepted, or rejected.
+- **st** - It is the status of the block and could be - `processing`, `accepted`, or `rejected`.
-- **children** - To store the child blocks in the stateless block
+- **children** - To store the child blocks in the stateless block.
-- **onAcceptDB** - It is a DB instance that we can use to save the block to the database
+- **onAcceptDB** - It is a DB instance that we can use to save the block to the database.

 The VM signals the consensus engine to build a block, whenever a new transaction is added to the mempool.
-But ProposerVM will delay the notification until it is the node's turn to build the block.
-When it is the node's turn, the consensus engine will receive the notification and will call the VM's `BuildBlock()` method.
+But `ProposerVM` will delay the notification until it's the node's turn to build the block.
+When it's the node's turn the consensus engine will receive the notification and will call the VM's `BuildBlock()` method.

-When the consensus engine calls VM to build a block, the VM invokes [`NewBlock()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L52) function to get the stateless block using arguments parent block, timestamp and recent context.
+When the consensus engine calls VM to build a block, the VM invokes the [`NewBlock()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L52) function to get the stateless block using for arguments the parent block, timestamp and recent context.

 ```go
 func NewBlock(vm VM, parent snowman.Block, tmstp int64, context *Context) *StatelessBlock {